One-of-a-Kind Learning Experience

 In addition to your professors, you will have a dedicated success coach to support you from orientation through graduation.
 Have a question?
 Your coach is your “one-stop shop” for answers.
 Coaches are available days, nights, and weekends to ensure they can connect at the times that are most convenient for you.

-Online MPH students have complete access to Tulane University’s full suite of student resources, including library services, financial aid, career services, and Student Resources & Support Services (SRSS).
+Online School of Public Health and Tropical Medicine students, whether pursuing their MPH or MHA, have complete access to Tulane University’s full suite of student resources, including library services, financial aid, career services, and Student Resources & Support Services (SRSS).

 Students interested in online learning may be concerned about using technology.
 While our students generally find it easy to use the digital tools on our virtual campus, our technical support desk is standing by 24⁄7 to provide support whenever you need it.